SeanD17/Milestone-Project-4/README.md

 I would then direct them to the product that they want to buy.

-The user would then be able to checkout the product but if they want to save the order and their delivery details they would need to register on the site
+The user would then be able to checkout the product but if they want to save the order and their delivery details they would need to register on the site.

 After the user has logged in they would now be able to see their orders and their delivery information.

-If the admin has logged in they would now have the option of deleting/editing books,and adding/editing categories.
+If the admin has logged in they would now have the option of deleting/editing products,and adding blog posts(only through Django admin).

-I also provided my profile links to GitHub and LinkedIn.

 ## Surface:
-I used various text colors to make it stand out against the background.
+I used text color of black in a white background to make it stand out.

-The orange background footer and red background header was chosen to stand out on the site.

-## Icons:
-I used Font Awesome for the social media icons of GitHub and LinkedIn,as well as for various icons seen throughout the site.

 ## Technologies Used:
 [HTML](https://html.com/)